chetanmeh/meta64/readme.md

 * Deleting node attachments
 * Renders image attachments on the page (on the node)
 * Shows JCR properties for nodes.
-* Allows editing of properties (single value and multivalued)
+* Allows editing of properties (single value and multi-valued)
 * Creating/Deleting new JCR node properties
 * Can switch between simple or advanced mode editing
 * Change password feature.